This is a complete guide to mergers and acquisitions (M&A).

 Closing the transaction is the last stage.
-It involves notice to the public so as people should know what happened to the company.
+It involves notice to the public so that people should know what happened to the company.

 Prepare shareholder proxy statement

-For instance, if someone wants to acquire the company in Tanzania he has to apply and get approval from Dar es Salaam Stock Exchange (DSE), Capital Markets and Securities Authority CMSA, and Fair Competition Commission (FCC) .
+For instance, if someone wants to acquire the company in Tanzania he has to apply and get approval from the Dar es Salaam Stock Exchange (DSE), Capital Markets and Securities Authority CMSA, and Fair Competition Commission (FCC).